sacrud/pyramid_sacrud/docs/index.rst

     :align: right
     :width: 500px

-sacrud - CRUD interface for SQLAlchemy with Pyramid gateway.
+pyramid_sacrud - Pyramid CRUD interface based on `sacrud <https://github.com/ITCase/sacrud>`_ and SQLAlchemy.

-SACRUD will solve your problem of CRUD interface for SQLAlchemy, by providing extension for Pyramid (yet) or use it in pure form.
+`pyramid_sacrud` will solve your problem of CRUD interface for Pyramid.
-Unlike classical CRUD interface, sacrud allows override and flexibly customize interface.
+Unlike classical CRUD interface, `pyramid_sacrud <https://github.com/ITCase/pyramid_sacrud>`_ allows override and flexibly customize interface.
 (that is closer to `django.contrib.admin`)

 Look how easy it is to use with Pyramid: